 Originally from St. Louis, Missouri, Dan has been a resident of Charlottesville since 2001.

 Dan attended the University of Missouri where he earned a degree in Business Administration, then attended Southern Illinois University where he received his Bachelor of Fine Arts degree.
-He is currently working on his thesis for a Master of Fine Arts degree at Hollins University in Roanoke.
+In May of 2017, he received a Master of Fine Arts degree at Hollins University in Roanoke.

 Dan has worked in marketing and sales for over twenty years with experience in the retail, newspaper and television industries.
 He previously served as a member of the Board of Directors for First Night Virginia and enjoys volunteering at the Light House Studio mentoring high school students in film production.